-There were no other significant updates not already disclosed in the Company's audited financial statements for the years ended December 31, 2021 and 2020 to the recently issued accounting standards for the three months ended March 31, 2022.
-Although there are several other new accounting pronouncements issued or proposed by the FASB, the Company does not believe any of those accounting pronouncements have had or will have a material impact on its financial position or operating results.
+There were no other significant updates not already disclosed in the Company's audited financial statements for the years ended December 31, 2021 and 2020 to the recently issued accounting standards for the three and nine months ended September 30, 2022.
+Although there were several other new accounting pronouncements issued or proposed by the FASB, the Company does not believe any of those accounting pronouncements have had or will have a material impact on its financial position or operating results.